KRiedmiller/quartz/content/quartz.md

 tags:
   - evergreen
 ---

 This web page is build using [quartz](https://quartz.jzhao.xyz/).
 # Modifications

-asdfasdfasdf
+So far no big modifications, just added the last modified date to the header (inspired by [Chad's garden](https://www.chadly.net/)).

 # Automatic building